 As noted in Appendix N (Pg.
-99), beginning Fall 2012, MDC will need to hire one full-time, doctorally prepared faculty member, one part-time (0.5 FTE) adjunct, one part-time advisor, a full-time secretary, a full-time Program Manager, a full-time E-Portfolio Coordinator, and one part-time library support staff member.
+99), two-part-time advisors, one part-time secretary, one part-time E-Portfolio Coordinator, and one part-time library support staff member are scheduled to be hired August 2011-December 2011. - beginning Fall 2012, MDC will need to hire one full-time, doctorally prepared faculty member, one part-time (0.5 FTE) adjunct, one part-time advisor, a full-time secretary, a full-time Program Manager, a full-time E-Portfolio Coordinator, and one part-time library support staff member.
 Beginning September 2013, two additional full-time doctorally prepared faculty members will be needed, as well as an additional part-time adjunct (0.5 FTE), one additional part-time advisor, one additional part-time library support staff member, and 60 cooperating teachers.
 In 2014, an additional part-time adjunct (0.5 FTE) and a part-time Administrative Clerk will be hired as well as an additional 60 cooperating teachers (off-campus site instructors contracted for BS-ECE student observations).

-Table 5: Recruitment of Faculty and Staff Timeline

-of racarty and staff rimemic

-2012-2013 One full-time doctorally prepared faculty (1FTE) to be hired

-One part-time adjunct (.5 FTE) to be hired

-One part-time advisor to be hired

-One full-time secretary to be hired

-One full-time Program Manager to be hired

-One full-time E-Portfolio Coordinator to be hired

-One part-time library support staff member to be hired

-2013-2014 Two additional full-time doctorally prepared faculty (2 FTE) to be hired

-One part-time adjunct (0.5 FTE) to be hired

-One part-time advisor to be hired

-One additional part-time library support staff member to be hired

-Sixty Cooperating Teachers

-2014-2015 One additional part-time adjunct (0.5 FTE) to be hired

-One part-time Administrative Clerk to be hired

-60 additional Cooperating Teachers
+Table 5: Recruitment of Faculty and Staff Timeline 2012-2013 2-2013 One full-time doctorally prepared faculty (1FTE) to be hired One part-time adjunct (.5 FTE) to be hired One part-time advisor to be hired One full-time secretary to be hired One full-time Program Manager to be hired One full-time E-Portfolio Coordinator to be hired One part-time library support staff member to be hired 2013-2014 Two additional full-time doctorally prepared faculty (2 FTE) to be hired One part-time adjunct (0.5 FTE) to be hired One part-time advisor to be hired One additional part-time library support staff member to be hired Sixty Cooperating Teachers 2014-2015 One additional part-time adjunct (0.5 FTE) to be hired One part-time Administrative Clerk to be hired 60 additional Cooperating Teachers